 Why to choose engineering?

-- More diverse opportunities, like engineering graduates works in IT, Finance, Management and many other domains.
+- More diverse opportunities, like engineering graduates work in IT, Finance, Management and many other domains.

 - An engineering-based education allows you exposure to various technical subjects and skill sets.
 You will be able to develop skills that are transferable to most industries such as problem solving, decision making, innovation, project management, team working and communication.